Rakodashi/Rakodashi/README.md

 - 👋 Hi, I’m @Rakodashi
-- 👀 I’m interested in Python, Arduino programming and many other things!
+- 👀 I’m interested in Computer Science, programming in Python, C,SQL, JavaScript, CSS & HTML.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently studying the Harvard's CS50x course
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...